casbin/node-casbin/README.md

 - [Using Casbin with Beego: 1.
 Get started and test (in Chinese)](http://blog.csdn.net/hotqin888/article/details/78460385)
 - [Using Casbin with Beego: 2.
 Policy storage (in Chinese)](http://blog.csdn.net/hotqin888/article/details/78571240)
 - [Using Casbin with Beego: 3.
 Policy query (in Chinese)](http://blog.csdn.net/hotqin888/article/details/78992250)

-## Get started

-1. New a node-casbin enforcer with a model file and a policy file:

-    ```typescript
-    const enforcer = new Enforcer('path/to/model.conf', 'path/to/policy.csv');
-    ```

-Note: you can also initialize an enforcer with policy in DB instead of file, see [Persistence](#persistence) section for details.

-2. Add an enforcement hook into your code right before the access happens:

-    ```typescript
-    const sub = 'alice'; // the user that wants to access a resource.
-    const obj = 'data1'; // the resource that is going to be accessed.
-    const act = 'read'; // the operation that the user performs on the resource.

-    if (enforcer.enforce(sub, obj, act) == true) {
-        // permit alice to read data1
-    } else {
-        // deny the request, show an error
-    }
-    ```

-3. Besides the static policy file, node-casbin also provides API for permission management at run-time.
-For example, You can get all the roles assigned to a user as below:

-    ```typescript
-    const roles = enforcer.getRoles('alice');
-    ```

-See [Policy management APIs](#policy-management) for more usage.

-4. Please refer to the [src/test](https://github.com/casbin/node-casbin/tree/master/test) package for more usage.

 ## Policy management